Below are responses to some frequently asked questions. To view the responses, click the + symbol to the right of each question.

 Please contact Council’s Customer Service Centre on 9952 8222 or visit our Event Status page for updates on City of Ryde events.

-What Council services are impacted by the coronavirus pandemic?
+What Council services are impacted by COVID-19?

 Council has established frameworks for a range of scenarios to ensure it can continue to operate with minimum disruptions and deliver effective services and support to the City of Ryde community.